Thomson Reuters Foundation Reporting Workshops on Illicit Finance in Africa 2019 for African Journalists – Cape Town, South Africa

-Thomson Reuters Foundation in partnership with the Media Development Centre is looking for Arabic-speaking journalists based in Africa who are motivated to understand how their country could be losing money via illicit means.
+Thomson Reuters Foundation, in partnership with the Institute for the Advancement of Journalism, is looking for journalists based anywhere in Africa who are motivated to understand how their country could be losing money via illicit means.

 Eligible Countries: African countries

-- The production of stories or investigations on illicit financial flows
+- The production of stories on illicit financial flows

 - A mentoring support scheme that will help produce these stories